torshin5ergey/roadmapsh-simple-monitoring/README.md

 # 🚦 Simple Monitoring Project for [roadmap.sh](https://roadmap.sh/)

-This is my solution to the [Simmple Monitoring project](https://roadmap.sh/projects/simple-monitoring-dashboard) in the [DevOps roadmap](https://roadmap.sh/devops) from [roadmap.sh](https://roadmap.sh/)
+This is my solution to the [Simple Monitoring project](https://roadmap.sh/projects/simple-monitoring-dashboard) in the [DevOps roadmap](https://roadmap.sh/devops) from [roadmap.sh](https://roadmap.sh/)

 **Table of Contents**
 - [References](#references)